akashuv-21/parase/scripts/README.md

 # Document Parsing Models - Inference Guide
 ## Overview
-The scripts in this folder allows users to extract structured data from unstructured documents using different document parsing services and libraries.
+The scripts in this folder allow users to extract structured data from unstructured documents using different document parsing services and libraries.
-Each service follows a standard installation procedure and provides an infer_* script to perform inference on PDF/Image samples.
+Each service follows a standard installation procedure and provides an `infer_*` script to perform inference on PDF or Image samples.

 You can choose from document parsing products such as **Upstage DP**, **AWS Textract**, **Google Document AI**, **Microsoft Azure Form Recognizer**, **LlamaParse**, or **Unstructured**.
-Most of these services require an API key for access.
-Make sure to follow specific setup instructions for each product to properly configure the environment.
+Most of these services require an API key for access, so ensure you follow specific setup instructions for each product to configure the environment correctly.

 Each service generates a JSON output file in a consistent format.
 You can find detailed information about the output format [here](https://github.com/UpstageAI/document-parse-benchmark-private?tab=readme-ov-file#dataset-format).